Early pest detection is critical to stopping outbreaks of tree disease. And most outbreaks begin in cities.

 Today many of North America’s trees are being destroyed by non-native insects and diseases.
 Early detection is critical to stopping outbreaks before they become more complicated and expensive to control.
 Most outbreaks of invasive pests begin in cities, which mean people living in cities have an important opportunity to protect the health of the nation’s trees and forests.

-Tennessee’s trees are vulnerable to several devastating tree pests and pathogens including: Asian Long-Horned Beetle, Emerald Ash Borer, Hemlock Woolly Adelgid, Thousand Canker Disease, Sudden Oak Death, and Gypsy Moth.
+Tennessee’s trees are vulnerable to several devastating tree pests and pathogens including: Asian Long-Horned Beetle, Emerald Ash Borer, Hemlock Woolly Adelgid, Thousand Canker Disease, Sudden Oak Death, and Spongy Moth.

 When camping, remember: Don't Move Firewood!
 That means, don't transport firewood from your home to your campsite.
 You might accidentally transport tree pests into a forest. www.dontmovefirewood.org

 The Conservancy is developing information and tools to improve tree pest identification and reporting, tree stewardship and monitoring the health of city trees.
 Materials include:

 Pest Identification Videos

 - Videos with music artists talking about the benefits of trees and how to take care of them.

 Community Science tools and phone apps can help identify and report outbreaks of tree pests:

 - Southeast Early Detection Network